-You will often hear the terms expert systems used to refer to production rule systems or Prolog like systems.
-While this is normally acceptable, it's technically wrong as these are frameworks to build expert systems with, and not actually expert systems themselves.
+You will often hear the terms expert systems used to refer to production rule systems or Prolog-like systems.
+While this is normally acceptable, it's technically incorrect as these are frameworks to build expert systems with, rather than expert systems themselves.
 It becomes an expert system once there is an ontological model to represent the domain and there are facilities for knowledge acquisition and explanation.